tryterra/TerraRTiOS/README.md

 ## A Worthy Note

 This packages uses Bluetooth Low Energy (BLE) and Bluetooth services.
-Thus only devices that support these can use the library!
 These will be requested as permissions upon initialisation of the package.

 The package streams real time data through **Websockets** and is hosted by us!
 You can learn more about it here on our [docs](https://docs.tryterra.co/reference/using-the-websocket-api).